StackMCP

 "Too Many Tokens" or Context Window Exhaustion

-You are not getting errors per se, but your AI assistant seems to forget things, drop context, or behave erratically.
-The cause is often too many MCP servers consuming too much of your context window.
+Your assistant seems to forget things or behave erratically.
+The cause is often too many MCP servers consuming too much context window.

 Setup Total tokens % of 200K context